-Billionaire Michael Bloomberg has made headlines for entering the 2020 US election race, with a bid to overhaul current President, Donald Trump.
+Billionaire Michael Bloomberg has made headlines for entering the 2020 US election race as a Democratic candidate, with a bid to overhaul current President, Donald Trump.

 “As a child and a Boy Scout, I was taught to believe in the promise and potential of America and I have never been worried about its future than I am today,” Bloomberg wrote on his Instagram account as he announced he was running for president.